ruo2012/zOpenInAltovaXmlSpy/README.md

 ## Contribute

-Contributions to this project are welcome by raising an [Issue](https://github.com/GregTrevellick/OpenInAltovaXmlSpy/issues) or submitting a [Pull Request](https://github.com/GregTrevellick/OpenInAltovaXmlSpy/pulls).
+Contributions to this project are welcome by raising an [Issue][GitHubRepoIssuesURL] or submitting a [Pull Request][GitHubRepoPullRequestsURL].

 ## License